precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-just-in-time-mapping.md

         // The just-in-time reading function: its interface is very similar to the conventional readData function, only the vertexIDs are now dynamic coordinates:

-        // we need a vector, where we store the data we read std::vector<double> velocityValue(1);
+        // we need a vector, where we store the data we read std::vector<double> velocityValue(3);
         // ... and we define the coordinates where we want to read the data just-in-time.
 Note that the sizes need to match:
-        // we read one scalar value and provide coordinates of a three-dimensional vertex the function can be called abitrarily many times and the coordinates may be anything within the access region std::vector<double> readCoordinates({0.1, 0.5, 0.2});
+        // we read one vectorial value and provide coordinates of a three-dimensional vertex the function can be called abitrarily many times and the coordinates may be anything within the access region std::vector<double> readCoordinates({0.1, 0.5, 0.2});
         precice.mapAndReadData(otherMesh, "Velocities", readCoordinates, dt, velocityValue);